mlkplt/wallet-token-data-from-bnb-etherscan/README.md

 # wallet token data from bnb/etherscan
- Easily see wallet token data from bnb/etherScan
+ Easily see wallet token data from bnb/etherScan and print to file.